giufus/belfiore-search/README.md

 }
 ```

-- `limit` and `offset` params come from Orama and are used to achieve pagination
+- `limit` and `offset` params come from Orama and are used to achieve the pagination of results.
+The default values if they are not passed are 10 and 0 respectively.

 ## A curiosity
 If you search a city by its name, using the param `DENOMINAZIONE_IT` for example, you may obtain an _"historycal view of the city"_, as can exist similar documents with different intervals, in the past: